DiRW: Path-Aware Digraph Learning for Heterophily: Method

 \subsubsection{Homophily Entropy-based Personalized Walk Length}

-In DiRW, the walk length is not predefined but is instead dynamically tailored based on according to the homophily entropy.
+In DiRW, the walk length is dynamically determined based on homophily entropy rather than being predefined and fixed.
 Traditional homophily metrics predominantly focus on immediate neighborhood information, providing a limited view of the walk sequence's quality.
-To address this limitation, we introduce a novel metric - \textit{homophily entropy} - which evaluates the walk sequence quality through the lens of feature similarity among the nodes within the sequence.
-Our objective is to ensure that each node in the walk sequence maintains a strong homophilous relationship with the originating node, thereby enriching the aggregated information with relevance to it.
-To achieve this, we first convert the sampled path into a homophily label sequence, represented as follows:
+To address this limitation, we introduce a novel metric \textit{Homophily Entropy}, which assesses the walk sequence quality based on feature similarity among nodes in the sequence.
+Our objective is to ensure sampled nodes in the walk sequence have a strong homophilous relationship with the originating node, enriching the aggregated information with relevance to it.
+We first convert the walk sequence into a homophily label sequence, represented as:

-where $P(i)$ and $P^{homo}(i)$ denotes the $i$-th element in the walk sequence and the homophily label sequence, respectively.
-By applying Shannon entropy~\cite{li2016structural_entropy_toit_16} to it, we derive the homophily entropy:
+where $\mathbb{I}(\text{condition})$ equals $1$ if the condition is met and $0$ otherwise. $S^{walk}(i)$ denotes the $i$-th node in the walk sequence, and $S^{homo}(i)$ is the corresponding homophily label.
+By applying the Shannon entropy~\cite{li2016structural_entropy_toit_16} on $S^{homo}$, we derive the homophily entropy:

-where $p(i)$ represents the probability of observing the $i$-th element in $P^{homo}$.
-Our analysis indicates that a lower homophily entropy corresponds to a higher quality walk sequence.
+where $p(i)$ represents the probability of encountering $S^{homo}(i)$ in $S^{homo}$ and $k$ denotes the length of the sequence.
+Our analysis indicates that a lower homophily entropy corresponds to a higher walk sequence quality.

-This metric is instrumental in guiding the determination of walk length for each sequence.
-We initiate by setting a minimum walk length $l_{min}$ to guarantee the collection of adequate information.
-Upon reaching $l_{min}$, the walk is extended until two consecutive increases in homophily entropy are detected, signifying an encounter with a heterophilous neighborhood.
-It aligns with the \textbf{Key Insight 3} outlined in Sec.~\ref{sec: Introduction}, as homophilous nodes prefer longer walks.
+This entropy metric serves for dynamically determining node-specific walk lengths.
+We start with a predefined minimum walk length $l_{min}$ to guarantee the adequate information acquisition.
+Subsequent walk persists until two consecutive homophily entropy increments, signaling the heterophilous neighborhood.
+This adaptive scheme aligns with \textbf{Key Insight 2}, which explicitly accommodates nodes with homophilous neighborhoods.